Link184/KidAdapter/README.md

         this.setBackgroundColor(getRandomColor())
         stringName.text = item.name //string view is a synthetic inflated view from bind function context setOnClickListener { ... } //click listener on ViewHolder.itemView
     }
+    // if you need adapter position use this method instead of "bind" bindIndexed { item, index -> // item - current item, index - adapterPosition ...
+    }
 }